Viewing this page on your device?

 There are 19 different scissor cutting crafts, all with photographed instructions and a variety of templates - over 50 templates in all!

-If your child absolutely cannot get the hang of how to use scissors with a grasp release motion, you could try a pair of special scissors like these, that automatically open after your child has closed them.
+If your child absolutely cannot get the hang of how to use scissors with a grasp release motion, you could try a pair of spring-loaded scissors#Ad that automatically open after your child has closed them.

 If this page was helpful, please share it with your friends!